For students

 24th June 2019

 One of the most exciting things about going to study at university is living in a new place.
 You get the chance to have your own space, and meet some new people too!
-Once your degree programme is confirmed, your next task is to find somewhere to live...
+Here’s what you need to know to get settled...
 Read more >

 How to ace your job or apprenticeship interviews